Founder & Managing Director

 Professor of Finance & Ben Graham Chair in Value Investing

 Dr. George Athanassakos is a Professor of Finance and the Ben Graham Chair in Value Investing at the Ivey Business School, which he joined in July 2004.
-He is also the Founder and Director of The Ben Graham Centre for Value Investing.
+He is also the Founder and Managing Director of The Ben Graham Centre for Value Investing.
 Prior to joining Ivey, Dr. Athanassakos spent a number of years at various research-related positions with banking and trust companies in Canada and Greece, and taught at York University and Wilfrid Laurier University, where he was professor of Finance and Founder & Director of Laurier’s Financial Planning Program.
 He has a BA in Economics and Business Administration from The School of Industrial Studies of Thessalonica, Greece, and an MA in Economics, an MBA and a PhD in Finance from York University.
 The Financial Planning Standards Council has bestowed Dr. Athanassakos with the Fellow of FPSCTM distinction for his outstanding contribution to furthering FPSC's mission and for advancing the financial planning profession.

 The Fund is co-managed by two recent HBA and/or MBA graduates on a volunteering basis but chosen based on demonstrated excellence in their studies and passion for value investing.
 One co-manager’s term is for 3 years, while the other co-manager’s term is for 2 years.
 This will allow for continuity.
 A new co-manager will be appointed in year two and he will be trained by the continuing co-manager who will be replaced in year three by the new appointee and so on.